davewalker60/pmdup/pages/booking-rooms.md

 ### Hotel Las Arenas initial room selection process

 Like last year, we will attempt to fit everyone who has their deposit in by the Las Arenas initial selection deadline into the Tetris puzzle of rooms and room preferences.
 Hopefully, the process will take less time than the month or more of followups it took last year.

+Success of the process requires communication, cooperation, compromise, trust, and patience of all involved.
+For example, one dancer graciously stepped forward and volunteered to switch a poolside room to make the Tetris puzzle work, only to eventually wind up in a beach room anyway.

-Ya Saboor (divine patience) please!!
+Ya Waliyy (divine cooperation)!!
+Ya Saboor (divine patience)!!

-Based on the **Fairness** question on last year's form, the community, by a wide margin, favors giving lodging priority to camp registrants with disability/mobility concerns that require special consideration (17%), followed by having two camp registrants in each room (12%).
+Based on the 16 choice **Fairness** question on last year's form, the community, by a wide margin, favors giving lodging priority to camp registrants with disability/mobility concerns that require special consideration (17%), followed by having two camp registrants in each room (12%).
 Last year, 10 camp registrants were left stranded on the waitlist, so having a solo room or a non-registrant roommate is highly unlikely this year.
 Please be prepared to honor the community's preferences.

+Other points to consider:
+* If you select **I'll choose a roommate later** in this year's form and 50 people send deposits before the person you choose sends their deposit, your roommate will need to be one of those 50 people.
-*Note: In the event that the Tetris puzzle cannot be solved via everyone cooperating, we'll use some form of a lottery (TBD depending on what's making the puzzle unsolvable).*
+* In the event that the Tetris puzzle cannot be solved via everyone cooperating, we'll use some form of a lottery (TBD depending on what's making the puzzle unsolvable).

 ### Payment